csun-comp430-s22/snakebyte/documentation.md

 We are targeting Python as our destination language because it is an object-oriented and functional programming language.
 Our group implemented the compiler in JAVA  because it is a language that we are all familiar with.
 Java and python have many similar features that could save us time during the development process.
 The goal of this project is to help us understand the mechanisms of source-to-source compilers.
 ## Code snippets with relevant explanations
 ### Subtyping
-The first feature that we have is subtyping an example as shown below
+The first feature that we have is subtyping, with an example of it shown below:
 ```
 Type type = new Int();
 ```
 ### Casting
-Second feature that we have is casting which could convert a variable to different type an example as shown below
+The second feature that we have is casting, which could convert a variable to different type.
+An example is shown below:
 ```
 Int test1 = 1;
 Str test2 = (Str)test1;